ed-kung/CSUN-Econ-433/docs/labs/lab09.md

 - Create a new script that repeats the analysis, but shows the effect of Airbnb regulations on building permits.

-- Upload the script to the Lab 09 Script Assignment
+- Show me your script and output to receive your grade and be dismissed.
+If you aren't able to complete the assignment in class, you can upload the script to the Lab 09 Script assignment.

 ---